-Swinging for King Salmon in California is like no other fishing experience the state has to offer.
+Swinging for King Salmon in Alaska is like no other fishing experience.
 These monsters of the ocean that find the inner strength to fight for the survival of the species in their spawning ritual of returning to the site in which they were created taps into a primordial experience of man versus beast.
 This adventure is like no other.
 This takes patience, creativity and the willingness to wait out these denizens of the deep.
-In California the King or Chinook (named for the season that match the winds they return with) come to the rivers they found their life in sometime in the autumn.
+In Alaska & California the King or Chinook (named for the season that match the winds they return with) come to the rivers they found their life in sometime in the autumn.

-The Sacramento River is the most prolific of the rivers in our area for this beautiful sport.
-The chinook are also the most populous of the salmon species that still make the runs up the river.
+The Hoodoo River is the most remote of the rivers in Alaska for this beautiful sport.
+The chinook are strongest of the salmon species that still make the runs up the river dating back 4,000 years.
 While there are a lot of fish making the journey the odds are stacked against the angler.
 The fish stop eating once they depart the ocean and are singularly focused on the objective of reproduction.
-From the best of our knowledge we can only conclude that their pursuit of a fly is in aggression and the primal instinct to fight for survival.
+From the best of our knowledge we can only conclude that their pursuit of a swung fly is in aggression and the primal instinct to fight for survival.
 The swing imitates an immature trout or salmon that may appear easy pickings for the larger fish.
 If one is lucky enough to get a strike while on the swing, the same instinct that causes the chase, also causes the amazing expense of energy and fight for survival on the end of the fly line.

 Guiding for King Salmon